TommasoBelluzzo/PyDTMC/README.md

   PERIOD:       1 |   1
 ```

-The static values of a `MarkovChain` instance can be retrieved through its properties:
+Static values of a `MarkovChain` instance can be retrieved through its properties:

 ```console
 >>> print(mc.size)